 Posted by Scott Willbanks to Declorinate and Remove Ammonia

 The right pond supplies make caring for a pond easy.
 Ponds must have good water quality for healthy fish.
 The quality of the water depends upon the initial chemistry of the water going into the pond, the material it contacts, the circulation, and even the concentration of aquatic life living in the pond.

 Backyard ponds are usually filled from wells or public water supplies.
 In most cases, the chemistry of the water will need to be adjusted.
 Water that is perfectly suitable for drinking usually contains too much chlorine for fish to survive.
-Although chlorine is a gas and does eventually leave the water by diffusion, most pond owners prefer to adjust the chemistry of the water by adding a dechlorinator to remove residual chlorine from the water right away.
+Although chlorine is a gas and does eventually leave the water by diffusion, most pond owners prefer to dechlorinate their tap water for their fish pond to remove residual chlorine from the water right away.